ccsnu/ccsnu.github.io/CONTRIBUTING.md

 We love your input!
 We want to make contributing to this project as easy and transparent as possible, whether it's:

 - [Reporting](https://github.com/ccsnu/ccsnu.github.io/issues) a bug
+- [Discussing](https://github.com/ccsnu/ccsnu.github.io/discussions) the current state of the code
 - [Submitting](https://github.com/ccsnu/ccsnu.github.io/pulls) fix.
 - Proposing new features
 - Becoming a maintainer